Creating a resource record

 - In the management console

-, select the folder containing the DNS zone to create a record in. - Select Cloud DNS.
+, select the folder containing the DNS zone where you want to create a resource record. - Select Cloud DNS.

 - Select the zone from the list.